Warning: Long, runs to 52 pages.

 Similar to people in the Caucasus and Soviet Central Asia, the people of the Altai tell of a long war in the past pitting the humans against the Almas, with the humans winning.
 The result was that the Almas withdrew to the most remote regions.

 Long ago, residents of the Altai used to leave food out for the Almas at night.
-Tracks showed that an Almas collected the food.
-In 1938-39, an Almas was caught in Khakass Province and brought to Abakan, where he was kept in an iron cage as a show.
-It is not known what happened to him.
+Tracks would often show that an Almas collected the food.
+In 1938-39, an Almas was caught in Khakass Province and brought to Abakan, where it was kept in an iron cage as a show.
+It is not known what happened to it.
 Tracks were found in the Sayan Range in 1952.
-In 1962, scat was found on Abakan Mountain at 7500 feet and was so unusual that it was brought to Moscow for testing.
+In 1962, scat was found on Abakan Mountain at 7,500 feet and was so unusual that it was brought to Moscow for testing.

 The Tuvans refer to the Almas as their ancestors, but say that they are dangerous and that they carry humans off.

 Yetis are known from the Crimean Peninsula, the lower Volga, the area around Moscow, Kostroma Province, Arkhangelsk Province, Kirov Province, the Komi Republic, Karelia, the Kola Peninsula, Chelyabinsk Province, Tyumen Province(mostly the far north and far south), and the western part of Krasnoyarsk Province to the Yenisei River and over to Yakutia where they are found from the Lena River east to the Indigirka River, mostly in the Verkoyansk and Polousnyy Mountains, especially the former.

 In the Komi Republic, they are found from the Pechora River east and north of the 60th Parallel.